grst/BioQC_GEO_analysis/10_create_database.md

 ### Import summary statistics for each study

-To perform a preliminary quality control on each study we calculated the min, max, median, mean and quartiles of the expression values of each study in GEO.
+To perform a simple quality control on each study we calculated the min, max, median, mean and quartiles of the expression values of each study in GEO.
 This process is documented in [test_for_normalization.R](https://github.com/grst/BioQC_GEO_analysis/blob/master/scripts/test_for_normalization.R) and the project's [Makefile](https://github.com/grst/BioQC_GEO_analysis/blob/master/Makefile).
 We import the results into the database:

 ```r